brightbox/kubernetes-cluster/examples/storage/openebs/README.md

-OpenEBS(https://openebs.io) is a Kubernetes Native storage manager that can create both worker node local Persistent Volumes and replicated Persistent Volumes that are availalbe to pods across all worker nodes.
+OpenEBS(https://openebs.io) is a Kubernetes Native storage manager that can create both worker node local Persistent Volumes and replicated Persistent Volumes that are available to pods across all worker nodes.

 ### Installation